roushou/polyte/polyte-core/README.md

 - Request building utilities
 - Query parameter handling

+More information about this crate can be found in the [crate documentation](https://docs.rs/polyte-core/).

 ## Usage

 This crate is typically used as a dependency by other Polyte crates and not directly by end users.
 If you want to interact with Polymarket APIs, use the main [`polyte`](https://crates.io/crates/polyte) crate instead.